ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 ![alerts](assets/img/alerts.png)

-Many of the alerts consisted of tactics such as privilege escalation and command and control.
+Many of the alerts consisted of tactics such as privilege escalation and command & control.
 Each alert on a basic level contains a timestamp, technique(s), tactic(s), description, level (severity rating), and a Rule ID.
-However, each alert can be looked into individually to reveal even more fields related to the alert.
+However, each alert can be investigated individually to reveal even more fields related to the alert.

 ![alerts](assets/img/alertdetails.png)